 Two Seam Fastball

 Throwing a two-seam fastball is simple.
 Again, the mechanics are the same as the four-seamer.
 The difference between the two is the grip.
-In this case, you will hold the ball so that the seams form a “U”.
-Using your index and middle fingers, you grip the ball on the two seams at the top of the “U”.
-As you grip the ball, place more pressure with your index finger.
-This will allow more movement in the pitch.
+In this case, you will hold the ball so that the seams form a “U.” Using your index and middle fingers, you grip the ball on the two seams at the top of the “U.” As you grip the ball, place more pressure with your index finger.
+This will allow for more movement on the pitch.